Home Health

 Who is eligible for home health?

-Patients who qualify for home health services are under the care of a physician and homebound due to an injury or illness and are unable to leave the home without considerable assistance.
-They may require skilled nursing on an intermittent basis, or physical therapy, occupational therapy, and/or speech therapy.
+Patients who qualify for home health services are under the skilled care of a physician and homebound due to an injury or illness and are unable to leave the home without considerable assistance.
+They may require skilled nursing on an intermittent basis, or therapy services such as physical therapy, occupational therapy, and/or speech therapy.
 More detailed information about eligibility is available at The Center for Medicare and Medicaid Services.

 What types of services can I expect with home health?

 The Partners In Care Interdisciplinary Team is available to speak with 24 hours a day, seven days a week, every day of the year.
-Visits may require the skills of a nurse on an intermittent basis, or require physical therapy, occupational therapy, and/or speech therapy.
+Visits may require skilled nursing care on an intermittent basis, or require physical therapy, occupational therapy, and/or speech therapy.
 Our certified staff can administer IV therapies such as antibiotics, and uses the latest care techniques in comprehensive wound, ostomy and continence care management.
 Our team provides teaching and support so that you and your loved ones can care for yourself or each other when we are not present.

-Special programs include our Fall Intervention Program that takes proactive steps to keep our patients on their feet.
-We also offer support, education and case management to help patients navigate diverse community services, such as Feet Retreat, a foot care clinic that is available to the community, as well as home health patients.
+Special home health care services include our Fall Intervention Program that takes proactive steps to keep our patients on their feet.
+We also offer support, education, and case management to help patients navigate diverse community services, such as Feet Retreat, a foot care clinic that is available to the community, as well as home health patients.

 Who pays for home health services?